nayefmuhiar/cloudantHerokuExample/README.md

 will see the stored tweets (may take a few minutes to show up depending on the Twitter Search API and latency) and can write views against them.

+## Contributing

+This project uses grunt (https://github.com/cowboy/grunt) for development.
+It will make sure that any modifications you make are lint free and pass any tests.

 ## License
 Copyright (c) 2012 Sam Bisbee
 Licensed under the APACHE-2.0 license.